-The Enabling Built Environments Program (EBEP) is an initiative of the Built Environment faculty at UNSW.
+The Enabling Built Environments Program (EBEP) is an initiative of the Built Environment school at UNSW.
 EBEP’s research is concerned with how the built environment, from home to town centre design level, impacts human function, quality of life and health/care costs for older people, young people with disability, and carers.
 Funded projects range from the macro level e.g. the performance of town centres and housing supply, to the micro level e.g. temperature regulation valves, smoke detectors.
 EBEP currently comprises three research streams:

 1. Livable Neighbourhoods

 3. DIY Home Modifications

 The Special Research Projects complement and inform the work undertaken by HMinfo.
 The broad scope of EBEP research projects ensures that HMinfo’s home modification research is suitably placed within the scope of current research and practice in the built environment for older people and people with disability.

 The EBEP Special Research Projects’ three streams of research are funded by a range of government and non-government organisations.
 In 2017-2018, these included: the NSW Department of Family and Community Services (FaCS); the Australian Research Council (ARC); the Australian Building Codes Board (ABCB); and industry partners Caroma and the Association of Consultants in Access Australia (ACAA).

 With the global advent of population ageing and the ongoing transition of young people with disability to living in the community, understanding the complex transactions between the built environment and humans has become an increasingly critical factor in creating and maintaining sustainable informal and self-care systems for all nations.

 EBEP benefits from its contract and casual research staff having a diverse skill set that includes: Industrial Design, Occupational Therapy, Social Sciences, Social Policy, Planning and Architecture.

 EBEP Objectives are: